The minimum wage

 The National Minimum Wage basically exists to protect you from being underpaid in hourly-paid jobs.
 Not only does it stop you being paid nearly nothing, it’s also reviewed every year to ensure the rates are fair.
 Although, we should mention that minimum wage rates are different for different ages, with the minimum wage for a 16 year old being the lowest amount of money you could earn.

-• Minimum wage for an apprentice: £5.28 per hour for apprentices under 19, or over 19 and in the first year of their apprenticeship.
+• Minimum wage for an apprentice is £6.40 per hour for apprentices under 19, or over 19 and in the first year of their apprenticeship.

 It’s important to note that wages are different for 18 to 20-year old apprentices.
 Apprentices over 19 and past the first year of their apprenticeship should get the minimum wage for their age.

-The National Living Wage is £10.42 per hour for the year 2023/2024.
+The National Living Wage is £11.44 per hour.
 Until 2024 this was only paid to those aged 23 and up.
-The government has recently lowered this age.
-From 1 April 2024, workers aged 21 and over must be paid National Living Wage, which will be £11.44 per hour.
+The government has lowered this age.
+As of 1st April 2024, workers aged 21 and over must be paid National Living Wage of £11.44 per hour.
 For context, the National Living Wage is just the NMW with a different name.
 You get it instead of NMW, not on top of, sorry.

 I earn less than the NMW!
 What can I do?